dtreelabs/rails6-reactjs-bootstrap4-jquery-boilerplate/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is get started project for
+1. Rails 6
+2. Bootstrap 4.
+3. React JS

+Clone the project and build your projet on the top of it.

-* Ruby version
+* Ruby version 2.6.4

-* System dependencies

-* Configuration
+* Rails Version 6.0.0

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Boostrap 4

+## Setting it up

+1. yarn
+2. yarn install
+3. rails s

+it must start your porject